Whether it’s a hit television series or top music band, discover how popular culture has inspired fashion trends to turn full-circle in 2019.

 In recent years, it’s been nothing but a nice addition to a suit.
 However, there’s been a gradual push to make the almighty waistcoat a statement piece of clothing.

 Back in 2009 when Mumford & Sons released their debut album, Sigh No More, men started to admire the band’s waistcoat fashion.
-However, the resurgence of the fashion from the 1920s and 30s has only just started to become the norm, with high-street retailers finally stocking them as a standalone piece.
+However, the resurgence of the old fashion styles from the 1920s and 30s has only just started to become the norm, with high-street retailers finally stocking them as a standalone piece.

 The tailored suit